Beyond Roles: How BrightHR Designed a Flexible Permission System for HR

 Permission Assignments: What You Have Access To

 When a user's permissions are customised, the system stores a list of permission assignments.
 Each assignment ties a feature key to an access option and, optionally, a list of specific target employees.
+In plain terms: "Bob can view salary information for these three people."
+In code, that looks like:

 type PermissionAssignment = {